 One other thing first.
 The Ninja Coffee Bar also has an Over Ice setting.
 You adjust the dial to the Over Ice setting, put coffee in the filter, fill your cup with ice cubes and press the brew button.

 With this setting the brewer delivers an extra strong brew so that the melting ice doesn’t dilute the taste.

 Can the Ninja Coffee Bar replace all your other coffee makers, and our espresso machine?

 I think it can, most of the time.

 The basic brewer is great.
 The single serve function works just fine, albeit with a little more to do than with a Keurig, Tassimo or Nespresso.

 And the espresso-based drinks function is good too, as long as you can get past the “not real espresso” thing.

 If you can't find one locally, you can buy the Ninja Coffee Bar through Amazon.com.

-There are several different brands of single-serve brewer, each with their own advantages and disadvantages.
+There are several brands of single-serve brewer, each with their own pros and cons.
 Find the right one...